mwprogrammer/go-toolkit/README.md

 ## Roadmap

--   [x] Http - the package that started it all.
-Implementing and dogfooding this largely informed many of the ideas I learned managing the balance between abstraction and flexibility.
+-   [x] Mail - Had fun learning a bit more about the SMTP protocol.
--   [x] Mail - had fun learning a bit more about the SMTP protocol.
+-   [ ] Http - Implementing and dogfooding this largely informs many of the ideas I have learned managing the balance between abstraction and flexibility.
--   [ ] Logging - I honestly thought; this would be a wrapper around slog and that's it.
-But man was I surprised at how many headaches implementing this wrongly caused me.
+-   [ ] Logging - I honestly thought I'd provide a wrapper for slog and call it a day.
+I surprised at how many headaches implementing this wrongly caused me.
 -   [ ] Databases? - I'm trying to implement my own 'mini-orm' in another application and depending on the results of that experiment ... maybe I will add this package.
 I dunno.
 -   [ ] Jobs? - I recently wrote a windows service successfully in Go.
 The design for what to externalize into a separate package felt finicky but the experience made me wonder if perhaps I could design a more general package for creating background jobs and the like.
 Would be my most ambitious package to date.